 Here are some more tips that might help you improve your application process:

-Take the time to perfect your resume and cover letter.
-Your resume and cover letter is your first opportunity to sell yourself to prospective employers, so it’s vital that you make a good impression.
-Recruiters or hiring managers may have to sort through hundreds of applications, so you need to make sure yours stands out from the pack.
+- Take the time to perfect your resume, cover letter and SEEK Profile.
+Your resume, cover letter and profile is your first opportunity to sell yourself to prospective employers, so it’s vital that you make a good impression.
+Recruiters or hiring managers view hundreds of applications and profiles, so you need to make sure yours stands out from the pack.

 “If your resume is poorly written and formatted, you will get overlooked,” says Tuazon.
 “You need to ensure your resume is well structured, presented and targeted to each new job you apply for.
 Remember to highlight all the appropriate skills, achievements and relevant information to that specific role.”

-Honestly assess the quality of your resume and cover letter and enlist the help of others to improve it.
+Honestly assess the quality of your resume, cover letter and SEEK Profile and enlist the help of others to improve it.
 You might want to give it to your friends and family to proofread or seek out professional services.
 Career coaches can be an invaluable resource – they can provide you with some general advice as well as some specific recommendations on how to sharpen your application.

 It’s far more effective to spend your time tailoring your application to the specific role.
 Analyse the job advertisement – identify keywords and include them in your cover letter.
 Identify the main skills required and, throughout your cover letter and resume, provide examples of when you’ve demonstrated that you have these skills.

 - Create an online presence.
 “Your resume doesn’t show who you are as a person and recruiters and hiring managers are assessing if you are a cultural fit for the company,” says Tuazon.
 According to Tauzon, recruiters will often check out your personal and professional social media accounts to learn out more about you – so ensuring they are up-to-date and appropriate is paramount.

 Cultivate an image of yourself online that lets prospective employers know that you’re the kind of candidate they want in their organisation.